james-livefront/engineering_principles/README.md

 ## Evaluation Framework

-Test the effectiveness of generated prompts using comprehensive test cases with real AI models.
+Test the effectiveness of generated prompts using test cases with real AI models.

 ### Smart Context Detection